Whether you’re at the beach, gardening, or just walking around town, protecting your skin from the sun’s harmful rays should be a priority.

 Due to the immense blood supply, the skin can help regulate body temperature.
 It is associated with sweat glands that help protect us from high temperatures by cooling us off through the process of evaporation.

 • A sense organ that gives information about pain, pleasure, temperature, and pressure

 The skin’s “sense of touch” gives our brains a lot of information about the natural environment, such as temperature, humidity, and air pressure.
 Moreover, it is this sense of touch that allows us to feel physical pain that is necessary to help us avoid disease, injury, and danger.

 Some common skin problems include:

-Acne that is caused by hormones is a skin problem that develops in response to hormonal changes, especially when there’s a rise in androgens, such as testosterone.
+Acne is caused by hormones and is a skin problem that develops in response to hormonal changes.
 Acne develops on the skin when the body makes excess sebum, which is an oil that prevents the skin from drying out.

-Unbeknownst to some, skin dermatitis is a common condition with many causes and occurs in various forms.
+Skin dermatitis is a common condition with many causes and occurs in various forms.
 Typically, it involves itchy, dry skin or a rash on swollen, reddened skin.
 In some cases, it may cause the skin to blister, ooze, crust, or flake off.
-This skin condition isn’t contagious but it can make an individual feel uncomfortable and self-conscious.
-Moisturizing regularly helps control its symptoms, along with other treatment like medicated ointments and creams.

 • Fungal infections-such as tinea (athlete’s foot)